bassoy/OpenCL-Wrapper/Code/README.md

 Missing
 --------------
-* Need to update for OpenCL 1.2.
+* Need to update for OpenCL 2.0.

 Known Bugs
 --------------
-* Event and EventLists are not fully tested and may contain Bugs.
+* Event and EventLists are not fully tested.